 I will teach you what love is and what it is not.
 Love leads to genuine connection.

 I will teach you the 3 elements of happiness, which will lead to greater peace & confidence.

 I will teach you how to drop expectations & honor choice, which leads to freedom & joy.

-I have a gift of helping people see what they are not seeing, which leads to self-discovery & clarity.
+I will help you see what you are not seeing, which leads to self-discovery & clarity.

-I teach my decision making success system, which leads to progress.
+I will teach you my decision making success system, which leads to progress.